groupserver/gs.content.js.loader/README.txt

 Introduction
 ============

-This module contains a dynamic JavaScript module loader_.
+This module contains a dynamic JavaScript module loader_ as a Zope resource_.
 It allows modules to be loaded *from* *JavaScript*, rather than having the dependencies written in HTML ``script`` elements.
 It is based on the ideas of others (see Acknowledgements_ below), but it mainly differs from prior work in that it keeps track of a **global** list of loaded scripts.
 The reason for this is the odd way that GroupServer_ is written.

 In GroupServer a page may be made up of multiple components, called *viewlets,* that are quite separate from each other.
 A common pattern is